The Troggs: History

 They also had a number of other hits, including "With a Girl Like You" (a UK number 1 in July 1966, US number 29), "I Can't Control Myself" (a UK number 2 in September 1966; their first UK single release on the Page One label, POF 001; this was also their second and final dual-label release in the US, with Fontana retaining the rights to all subsequent releases), "Any Way That You Want Me" (UK number 8 in December 1966), all at Olympic Studios, "Give It to Me" (UK No.12 1967), "Night of the Long Grass" (UK number 17 in May 1967), "Love Is All Around" (UK number 5 in November 1967 and US number 7 in May 1968) plus "Hi Hi Hazel" (UK No.42, 1967).
 The band's popularity completely waned the following year.
 Former Plastic Penny bassist Tony Murray replaced Pete Staples in 1969.
 Richard Moore filled in for Britton on their 1972–1973 tour.
 In 1974, after a spell on Pye Records, in an attempt to re-create their 1960s successes, the Troggs re-united with Larry Page, now running Penny Farthing Records.
 The resulting cover version of the Beach Boys hit "Good Vibrations" failed to chart.
 A reggae version of "Wild Thing" also failed.
 Richard Moore and Colin Fletcher substituted for Britton, who temporarily quit music to manage a night club in Spain, for the recording of The Troggs Tapes album released in 1976.
 The band found a sympathetic ear at French label New Rose in the 1980s, releasing the Black Bottom LP (1982) and AU (1990).

 In 1991, they recorded Athens Andover, an 11-song collaboration between themselves and three members of R.E.M.
 It was recorded in the American band's hometown of Athens, Georgia, and was released in March 1992.
 The band attempted to capitalise on this new exposure with two collaborations on new versions of "Wild Thing".
 A 1992 recording with actor Oliver Reed and snooker player Alex Higgins failed to chart, but another version the following year featuring Wolf from the TV show Gladiators reached number 69 in the UK Singles Chart.
 In 1994, Wet Wet Wet's cover of "Love Is All Around" was No. 1 in the UK for 15 weeks, resulting in substantial royalties for Presley.

-The band's original drummer, Ronnie Bond, died on 13 November 1992.
+Ronnie Bond died on 13 November 1992.
 In January 2012, Reg Presley retired after being diagnosed with lung cancer.
 The band carried on with new lead singer Chris Allen.
 Presley died on 4 February 2013.

+Bass guitarist and backing vocalist Pete Lucas died on 16 December 2023, his 73rd birthday.

+The band is still active as of 2024, featuring only Chris Britton of the original lineup.
+As of 2017, Britton only plays selected gigs.